 We have incurred net operating losses since inception.
-For the years ended December 31, 2018 and 2017, we incurred net losses of \$(74.8) million and \$(32.8) million, respectively.
+For the years ended December 31, 2018 and 2017, we incurred net losses of \$(74.8) million and \$(32.8) million, respectively, and we incurred \$(52.9) million of net losses for the six months ended June 30, 2019.
 From inception through the present, we have spent significant funds in organizational and start-up activities, to recruit key managers and employees, to develop our clear aligners, to develop our manufacturing and member support resources, and for research and development.
-It is possible that we will not achieve profitability and that, even if we do achieve profitability, we may not maintain or increase profitability in the future.
+It is possible that we will not achieve profitability or that, even if we do achieve profitability, we may not maintain or increase profitability in the future.